 Start of a LONG Career at IBM

 Don working on some IBM equipment.
-Kind of looks like Jack Nicholson.
+He kind of looks like Jack Nicholson from the “Shining.”

 “The plant closed 2 years. later and I was offered a transfer to White Sands, New Mexico but I had no desire to go there (A-bombs you know) so I saw an advertisement for IBM.
 I had no idea what they did or who they were, but they were looking for guys trained in electronics so interviewed and got a job.
 Took a $1000/year pay cut, but thank God, I took the job.”